Perry Earns All-America Honors at NCAA Championships

 Â

 Perry, who won her first two matches in three sets, is the Buckeyes' second three-time singles All-American and the first to earn the honor three times by reaching the NCAA Round of 16.
 Last year she was the first in school history to advance to the the NCAA Round of 16 twice, extending the mark to three this year.
 She is the third Buckeye to earn multiple singles All-America accolades.
 Irina Cantos Siemers was a three-time honoree (2021, '22, '24) and Francesca Di Lorenzo earned singles honors in 2016 and '17 and doubles accolades as well in 2017.
 Kristy Dascoli garnered singles and doubles honors in 2001.
 All-time, six Buckeyes have earned at least one All-America laurel in singles.
-The current criteria for ITA All-America singles honors include winning the ITA All-American Championship, advancing to the round of 16 at the NCAA Championships or finishing in the top 20 of the final ITA singles rankings.
+The current criteria for ITA All-America singles honors includes winning the ITA All-American Championship, advancing to the round of 16 at the NCAA Championships or finishing in the top 20 of the final ITA singles rankings release in the spring.

-Round Two (Wednesday)
+Round of 32 (Wednesday)

 Luciana Perry, a No. 9-16 seed, prevailed in three sets against Charlotte's Ni Xi to advance to the Round of 16.
 Perry rolled to a 6-0 win in the first set but lost the second set, 6-1.
 In the third, the Buckeye jumped out to a 5-0 lead en route to a 6-1 victory..